 - Maintain accurate portfolio teacher rosters with the department, including adding or removing teachers throughout the year.
-Check the team-tn.org website for deadlines pertaining to roster submission, addition and removal of teachers from rosters, and roster verification. - Distribute all portfolio-related information and resources to teachers in a timely manner. - Monitor completion status of all educators participating in the student growth portfolio process. - Participate in office hours offered by the department and encourage teachers to access guidance documents created by the department. - Monitor and support the timely portfolio completion for all teachers. - Communicate with the department as needed.
+Check the team-tn.org website for deadlines pertaining to roster submission, addition and removal of teachers from rosters, and roster verification. - Distribute all portfolio-related information and resources to teachers in a timely manner. - Monitor completion status of all educators participating in the student growth portfolio process. - Participate in office hours offered by the department and encourage teachers to access guidance documents created by the department.
+Office hours are recorded and posted each month. - Monitor and support the timely portfolio completion for all teachers. - Communicate with the department as needed.